Apply for BAföG to attend school

 -

-- Evening secondary school, vocational extension school, evening secondary school, evening high school, and college or
+- Evening secondary school, vocational extension school, evening secondary school, evening high school, and college, or

 - You attend school full-time.

-- You are German or
+- You are a German citizen or

 -

-You are from abroad and:
+you are from abroad and:

 - have prospects of remaining in Germany, for example, a corresponding residence permit for family, humanitarian, or political reasons, or